Prometeo-Js/Andromeda-1.3.1/README.md

-# Andromeda1.1
+# Andromeda 1.2
-Andromeda automated port scanning 1.1
+Andromeda automated port scanning 1.2
 Using andromeda scan with the help of python and nmap ip assigned looking for open tcp and udp ports.

 REQUIREMENTS TO HAVE ANDROMEDA: